kohxuan/StudentHealthAndWellnessManagementSystem/README.md

-# 🏥 Student Health And Wellness Management System (SHWMS) - Group Software
+# 🏥 Student Health And Wellness Management System (SHWMS)
-The **Student Health And Wellness Management System (SHWMS)** is a comprehensive software engineering course project developed by Group Software in collaboration with Pusat Kesihatan Universiti (PKU) at Universiti Teknologi Malaysia (UTM).
+The **Student Health And Wellness Management System (SHWMS)** is a comprehensive software engineering course project developed by **Group Software** in collaboration with Pusat Kesihatan Universiti (PKU) at Universiti Teknologi Malaysia (UTM).
 It aims to enhance the wellbeing of university students by providing an accessible platform to manage their physical, mental, and emotional health.<br><br>
 **This repository serves as the central hub for the project's design artifacts and documentation.
 The primary deliverable is a high-fidelity, interactive prototype created exclusively using Figma.** The initial user scope focuses on students residing at Kolej Tun Dr. Ismail (KTDI), UTM.
 <br><br>